vv200/ClientServer/README.md

 # ClientServer
 Client Server Communication

-Java Networking: It is a concept int which two and more computing devices opportunity to communicate with each other.
+Java Networking: It is a concept in which two and more computing devices gets an opportunity to communicate with each other.

 Socket Programming: It provides facility to share data between different computing devices.